hospadar/sqlite_object/docs/sqlite_list.rst

     :param iterable: an iterable object containing items to be added to the list.

+.. py:function:: write(file)

+    Write the entire set out to a file as a JSON list

+    :param file: A file object to write to

+.. py:function:: write_lines(file, coder=json.dumps, separator="\\n")

+    Write each item in the set to a file as JSON, one item per line.

+    :param file: A file object to write to
+    :param coder: A function to serialize each object before writing it to file
+    :param separator: A string to use as a separator if you don't want newline characters

 .. py:function:: close():

     Explicitly close the database, deleting the database file if persist=False